Course Material “Research Fundamentals”

 - do not submit the 7 articles that you use as references, only submit your own paper.

-Evaluation criteria include: Was topic too large/small?
+Evaluation criteria include: Was topic too large/small, and academic?
 Was topic discussed completely?
-Appropriate length, title, writing style, structure, references?
+Appropriate length, title, writing style, citing, structure, references?

 Resources & References